GPT, But Backwards: Exactly Inverting Language Model Outputs

-The last column of $R$ informs the distribution of the next token $y_1\sim$ SoftMax$_{\tau}(r_n)$ to be generated \cite{Vaswani2017attention}.
-Further tokens are generated by auto-regressively feeding the current text back into the input as $y_i\sim p(y_i|xy_1\dots y_{i-1})$.
+The $n$-th column of $R$, informs the distribution of the next token $y_1\sim$ SoftMax$_{\tau}(r_n)$ to be generated \cite{Vaswani2017attention}.
+Further tokens are auto-regressively generated by concatenating the generated tokens $y_1\dots y_{i-1}$ to the initial input $x$ and feeding them through the model again, such that $y_i\sim p(y_i|xy_1\dots y_{i-1})$.

 Depending on the decoding strategy used, the generation of output tokens may be deterministic.
-In the remainder of the paper, we assume that the output tokens are greedily sampled by taking the highest probability token as $y_i=\arg\max(r_{n+i-1})$ \cite{holtzman2019curious}.
+In the remainder of the paper, we assume that the output tokens are greedily sampled, always taking the highest probability token as $y_i=\arg\max(r_{n+i-1})$ \cite{holtzman2019curious}.
 We leave other decoding strategies to future work.